buildpacks/rfcs/text/0000-lifecycle-multicall-binary-for-build.md

 Symlinking is used to map the zeroth arg passed to the binary to determine which phase will be executed.
 The flags shall be parsed accordingly and the desired phase will be invoked.
 [Reference Implementation.](https://github.com/buildpacks/lifecycle/pull/232)

-Additionally, the multicall binary will support the lifecycle phases as subcommands. `./lifecycle/lifecycle analyzer` will invoke the `analyzer` command.
+Additionally, the multicall binary will support the lifecycle phases as subcommands.
+The subcommand will have to be the verb form of the phase, ie `./lifecycle/lifecycle analyze` will invoke the `analyzer`, `./lifecycle/lifecycle export` will invoke the `exporter` command etc.

 # Drawbacks